 - Preheat an aluminum slow cooker insert or cast iron skillet on high heat.

-- Cook the bacon until crisp, then remove.
+- Cook the bacon until crisp, then remove, leaving at least 2 tablespoons of bacon fat in the pan.

 - Season the chicken with half the salt and the pepper.